Gedoix/cc3002-pinball/README.md

 Or a similar message should be displayed on your IDE, meaning the project is configured accordingly.

+## Running the App

+After all has been checked, just find and run the `Main.main()` method by right clicking on it and selecting `run`, and so the game can be played.

+A window with the interactable app should open.

 ## Built With

 * [JetBrain's IntelliJ Idea](https://www.jetbrains.com/idea/) - The IDE used
 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ShareLatex](https://www.sharelatex.com/project) - PDF creation
+* [FXGL](https://github.com/AlmasB/FXGL/wiki) - Game making framework used for view and it's interactions

 ## Versioning